Starcounter-Jack/JSON-Patch/README.md

 Returns the value.

-#### `jsonpatch.observe(document: any, callback?: Function): Observer`
+#### `jsonpatch.observe(document: any, callback?: Function, inversible: boolean = false): Observer`

 Sets up an deep observer on `document` that listens for changes in object tree.
 When changes are detected, the optional callback is called with the generated patches array as the parameter.
+If inversible is true, then observer will generate test operations.

 Returns `observer`.

-#### `jsonpatch.generate(document: any, observer: Observer): Operation[]`
+#### `jsonpatch.generate(document: any, observer: Observer, opts?: { inversible: boolean }): Operation[]`

 If there are pending changes in `obj`, returns them synchronously.
 If a `callback` was defined in `observe` method, it will be triggered synchronously as well.
+If opts.inversible is undefined then fallback to observer.inversible.

 If there are no pending changes in `obj`, returns an empty array (length 0).